 A delay can increase the spaciousness of a sound by providing echos within the stereo field.
 It can also be used as a rhythmic counterpoint to accentuate a groove.
+This effect supports full stereo thanks to its stereo in, stereo out design.

-Control Description Dry/Wet Controls the balance between the input signal and the effected signal Time / Time Div Changes the length of the delay, with synced and asynchronous options Feedback Adjusts how many times the delay will repeat HP Freq Higher values cause increased reduction of low-frequency content with each echo LP Freq Higher values cause increased reduction of high-frequency content with each echo Stereo Width Higher values increase the distance between the left and right iterations of the echoes Ping Pong Toggles alternating left/right echoes with exact rhythmic spacing
+Control Description Dry/Wet Controls the balance between the input signal and the effected signal Time / Time Div Changes the length of the delay, with synced and asynchronous options Fine Lets you fine-tune the delay time (set by the Time / Time Dev. knob) with +/- 30ms of delay time.
+The default 12:00 position provides 0ms delay.
+Turning the knob clockwise adds to the overall delay time whereas turning counter-clockwise reduces from the delay time.
+Feedback Adjusts how many times the delay will repeat HP Freq Higher values cause increased reduction of low-frequency content with each echo LP Freq Higher values cause increased reduction of high-frequency content with each echo Stereo Width Higher values increase the distance between the left and right iterations of the echoes Ping Pong Toggles alternating left/right echoes with exact rhythmic spacing